What is a Pre-Pack Administration?

 - Bank holding a fixed charge

 - preferential creditors

 Suppose creditors of the company have concerns that the pre-pack dale return was low.
 Then creditors may seek legal action.
-Courts have demonstrated that if they feel deals have been done which creditors have lost out, then they will intercede.
+Courts have demonstrated that if they feel deals have been done which creditors have lost, they will intercede.

-HBG Advisory may then assist on remaining compliant and avoid fines for failing to comply.
+HBG Advisory may then help remain compliant and avoid fines for failing to comply.

-Looking, therefore, to remove stress having been through a Pre- Pack Administration, view Flyingeese.
+Hoping, therefore, to remove stress having been through a Pre-Pack Administration, view Flyingeese.